-- (b) how this level has been derived, e.g. by expert judgement or based on historical observations; - (c) whether the constant level is adequate for direct use in a pricing function, if applicable; - (d) whether it is appropriate to consider a constant value for the risk factor within a deterministic function or stochastic process for another risk factor. - For risk factors subject to a deterministic movement in time, the ECB verifies that: - (a) the risk factors are mapped to an adequate deterministic function, e.g. in terms of historical observations; - (b) where directly used in a pricing function, the deterministic movement is adequate for pricing purposes at future points in time; - (c) where such a risk factor is used as an input parameter to derive another risk factor's distribution, the deterministic movement sufficiently meets the requirements of the stochastic process it feeds into. - 3.
-If applicable for the purposes of sub-paragraph (2)(a), the ECB assesses the adequacy of the caps or floors used in the deterministic functions this includes determining how these caps/floors are set, e.g. by expert judgement or based on historical observations.

-31. Data requirements for risk factors used in the IMM
+- 1. when there are risk factors kept constant in order to price transactions at future points in time, the ECB assesses: - (a) whether the level/value assigned to these risk factors is appropriate; - (b) how this level has been derived, e.g. by expert judgement or based on historical observations; - whether the constant level is adequate for direct use in a pricing function, if applicable; - (d) whether it is appropriate to consider a constant value for the risk factor within a deterministic function or stochastic process for another risk factor. - For risk factors subject to a deterministic movement in time, the ECB verifies that: - (a) the risk factors are mapped to an adequate deterministic function, e.g. in terms of historical observations; - (b) where directly used in a pricing function, the deterministic movement is adequate for pricing purposes at future points in time; - (c) where such a risk factor is used as an input parameter to derive another risk factor's distribution, the deterministic movement sufficiently meets the requirements of the stochastic process it feeds into. - If applicable for the purposes of sub-paragraph (2)(a), the ECB assesses the adequacy of the caps or floors used in the deterministic functions - this includes determining how these caps/floors are set, e.g. by expert judgement or based on historical observations. - 31.
+Data requirements for risk factors used in the IMM - When assessing the overall requirements for the estimation of future exposure distributions based on changes in market values, as referred to in paragraph 27(1)(a), the ECB verifies:

-- When assessing the overall data requirements for risk factors used in the IMM for the calculation of exposure values, as referred to in paragraph 27(1)(a), the ECB verifies: - (a) the completeness of the quantitative data underlying the calibration of the IMM, assessing in particular: - whether the length of time series is sufficient in cases where historical market data underlie the calibration; - whether the data originate from sufficiently liquid markets or are consistent with relevant market information (e.g. the market values of similar positions), in cases where market-implied data underlie the calibration; - (b) the adequate use of market data proxies (if relevant); - (c) the justification and documentation of all data cleansing, such as the deletion of observations deemed to be outliers, e.g. owing to technical issues at the data provider, the treatment of bank holidays in certain jurisdictions and the reasons justifying the view that these specific choices do not bias the risk quantification.

-For the purposes of sub-paragraph (1), the representativeness and quality of the data feeds used need to be assessed in conjunction with the evaluation of the IT processes and maintenance of market data in accordance with Chapter 10.
+- (a) the completeness of the quantitative data underlying the calibration of the IMM, assessing in particular: - whether the length of time series is sufficient in cases where historical market data underlie the calibration; - whether the data originate from sufficiently liquid markets or are consistent with relevant market information (e.g. the market values of similar positions), in cases where market-implied data underlie the calibration; - (b) the adequate use of market data proxies (if relevant); - (c) the justification and documentation of all data cleansing, such as the deletion of observations deemed to be outliers, e.g. owing to technical issues at the data provider, the treatment of bank holidays in certain jurisdictions and the reasons justifying the view that these specific choices do not bias the risk quantification. - For the purposes of sub-paragraph (1), the representativeness and quality of the data feeds used need to be assessed in conjunction with the evaluation of the IT processes and maintenance of market data in accordance with Chapter 10.